vogloblinsky/web-components-benchmark/README.md

 [Live results](https://vogloblinsky.github.io/web-components-benchmark/)

-Benchmarks of libraries and implementation of Web Components :
+Benchmarks of libraries and implementation of Web Components.

--   native
--   Angular Elements
--   Atomico
--   Dojo 2
--   hybrids
--   lit-element
--   hyperHTML
--   omi
--   Polymer 3
--   riot
--   SkateJS
--   Slim.js
--   Stencil
--   Svelte
--   Vue.js

 The benchmark consists of two different applications :